An International Anti-Corruption Court

 Integrity Initiatives International (III) is catalyzing and coordinating a rapidly growing network of individuals and organizations in the emerging international campaign for an IACC.
 More than 300 world leaders — including former Heads of State and Government, Nobel laureates, current and former government officials, and representatives of civil society, business, and faith communities — from over 80 countries call for the creation of an IACC.
 Read their Declaration here.

 As a result of III’s advocacy, working with international partners to create the IACC is the official foreign policy of Canada and the Netherlands.
 Colombia was the first country to endorse the IACC in 2016.
-Ecuador, Moldova, and Nigeria also support the proposed Court.
-And the European Parliament has passed a resolution calling for its creation.
+Ecuador, Moldova, and Nigeria also support the proposed Court and the European Parliament has passed a resolution calling for its creation.